mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-1.4.0-Release-Notes.md

 believed to be stable and fully usable.

 The SSL configuration is now done on a per listener basis which allows both SSL and non-SSL connections to a service.
+For more details on how to configure this, please refer to the [MaxScale Configuration Guide](../Getting-Started/Configuration-Guide.md#listener-and-ssl)

 ### POSIX Extended Regular Expression Syntax

 The _qlafilter_, the _topfilter_ and the _namedserverfilter_ now
-accept _extended_ as a parameter, which enables the POSIX Extended Regular Expression syntax.
+accept _extended_ as a filter option, which enables the POSIX Extended Regular Expression syntax.

 ## Removed Features

-MaxScale no longer supports SSLv3.
+* MaxScale no longer supports SSLv3.

+* The `enabled` mode, which allows both SSL and non-SSL connections on the same port, has been removed.

 ## Bug fixes